631.70 Investigation of Animal Problems

 1.4.
 Members will take appropriate action to save the life of an animal they reasonably believe is in danger (e.g., breaking a car window to extract an animal trapped in a hot car).

 1.6.
-Members have the option of calling MCAC to take a prisoner’s animal into protective custody at the scene or impounding the animal and transporting it to the Central Precinct animal holding cage in accordance with Directive 870.40, Prisoners’ Animals.
+Members have the option of calling MCAC to take an animal belonging to a person in custody into protective custody at the scene or impounding the animal and transporting it to the Central Precinct animal holding cage in accordance with Directive 0870.40, Prisoners’ Animals.

 1.7.
 Members will not contact privately contracted animal retrieval companies directly.
 These companies provide after-hour response under contract with MCAC.
 However, members may refer individual pet owners to MCAC or these companies (if known) for services at the individual’s own expense.

-2. Response to Vicious or Aggressive or Badly Injured Animals.
+2. Response to Vicious, Aggressive, or Badly Injured Animals.

-2.2.
-Members encountering vicious or aggressive animals may use a bureau issued less lethal weapon to stop an animal under the following conditions:
+2.1.
+Members encountering vicious or aggressive animals may use a Bureau-issued less lethal weapon to stop an animal when the member reasonably believes:

-2.2.2.
-When the animal interferes with the safety of the members or the execution of a police function or completion of a mission.
+2.1.2.
+The animal interferes with the safety of the members, the execution of a police function, or completion of a mission.

 2.3.
-Members may use their firearm to end the suffering of a badly injured animal and no other humane disposition is available.
+Members may use their firearm to end the suffering of a badly injured animal when no other humane disposition is available.

 3. Notification and Reporting.